Abstract

 This source describes the parts of the brain that are active in truth-telling vs. lying:

-This source describes functional magnetic resonance imaging, or fMRI machines:
+This source describes functional magnetic resonance imaging, or fMRI machines and their applications:

 - Wikipedia Contributors.
 (2008, July 7).
 Functional magnetic resonance imaging.
 Wikipedia: The Free Encyclopedia.
 Retrieved July 8, 2008.